 That’s their business model and their products are the people who buy their promises.

 I have a theory: Maybe these so-called successful people are afraid of losing their fortune so they do their best to gain more and more.
 I’m trying to understand.

-There’s a saying that when we become super rich, the pain of losing our fortune exceeds the emotional gain of earning more, which results to an endless emotional threat.
+There’s a saying that when we become super rich, the pain of losing our fortune exceeds the emotional gain of earning more, which results in an endless emotional threat.
 If that’s true, then that probably explains what’s happening here.

 In other words, people are prone to become slaves of their wealth.

-In contrast, the great stoic Seneca believes that wise people don’t become a slaves of their wealth.
+In contrast, the great stoic Seneca believes that wise people don’t become slaves of their wealth.
 He said:

 “For the wise man regards wealth as a slave, the fool as a master.”

 I might be wrong.
 And like everyone else, I have my own prejudice to deal with.

 But I do believe — again from my own flawed point of view — that being super rich without the intention to make the world a better place or help people lead better lives in some way (a pure intention to help) is being misguided.